Santa Anita Park Averages 50 Horse Deaths A Year. This Year Is Nothing New

 Track officials have responded to the media attention with a handful of public statements and some protocol changes.

 In response to the training death of four-year-old filly Lets Light The Way, Tim Ritvo, the chief operating officer of The Stronach Group, which owns Santa Anita Park, said in a March 6 statement that, "The loss of just one horse is one too many."
-Lets Light The Way was the 21st horse to die this past season (in the fiscal year before Ritvo's arrival at Santa Anita, 64 horses died at the venue).
+Lets Light The Way was the twenty-first horse to die this past season (in the fiscal year before Ritvo's arrival at Santa Anita, 64 horses died at the venue).

 The week after Lets Light The Way's death, three-year-old filly Princess Lili B became the twenty-second equine fatality at Santa Anita.
 In response, Belinda Stronach, the chairman and president of The Stronach Group, penned an open letter to the public and the media.